icecr4ck/re-dojo/content/post/2022-11-13-FlareOn-9-part-3.md

 I'm such a backdoor, decompile me why don't you...
 ```

-The eight challenge is a PE executable written in .NET.
+The eighth challenge is a PE executable written in .NET.
 ```bash
 $ file FlareOn.Backdoor.exe
 FlareOn.Backdoor.exe: PE32 executable (console) Intel 80386 Mono/.Net assembly, for MS Windows